apache/cordova-coho/docs/jira-triage.md

 	- **Affected version**: Specify the version of the component that the issue appears in.

 At the end of triage session, send an e-mail to the dev list discussing bugs that need urgent attention.
 Good bugs in this area are recent regressions or other issues having a wide impact.
 These would require a patch release to fix them.

+##Asking for help
+Sometimes while there is a bug or a feature request that seems valid, but it might not be high priority for one of the committers to fix.
+Following up with the issue reporter quickly and coaching him thorugh making a contribution with a pull request is a good idea.

+##Dealing with feature requests
+New features to plugins should ideally be cross platform (at least across more than one major platform - Android, iOS, Windows).
+The design should account for ease of detection or meaningful degradation in the absence of the feature on a partcular platform.
+For feature requests that are overly specific to a particular usecase - we should resolve them with resolution reason `Later` or `Won't Fix`.
+There is little value in carrying the debt of these issues.

 ##Open issues
 - Assignments: Who does JIRA triage?
 Do we need a weekly rotation duty?
 Should we publish a schedule?
 Should we distribute by component?